nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 If they are not equal, the transaction list MUST be filtered.
 All known transaction references MUST be removed.
 The resulting list contains all transaction the node is missing.
 The node MUST send a `TransactionListQuery` message containing the list of missing transaction references.
-This message MUST also add a `conversationID`.
+This message MUST also add a new `conversationID`.

 If the resulting list of transactions is empty and the `LC` value in the message is equal to or higher than the highest Lamport Clock value of the node, then the node MUST send a `State` message.
 See §6.2.1.